 In fact, honey bees have certainly been observed many times to eat very ripe fruit, including apples, plums, grapes, peaches, and pears.

 I have been asked this question, and I certainly know of no example where this is the case.
-I assume the person was curious because they were aware of wood boring bees or carpenter bees: presumable, they may have observed bees excavating their nest holes in pieces of wood, by chewing and gnawing at the wood.
+I assume the person was curious because they had been watching wood boring bees or carpenter bees: presumably, they may have observed bees excavating their nest holes in pieces of wood, by chewing and gnawing at the wood.

 They are sometimes referred to as 'Vulture Bees', belonging to the genus Trigona.
 They eat dead animal flesh – which may be rotting - for protein.
 Below, here is a photograph of a species which eats decaying flesh!

 Such bees have been observed to eat meat from dead lizards, toads, birds, dead monkeys and even snakes and fish (and even chicken supplied by the research scientist), and have also been observed to chase away flies already feeding at a dead carcass.